Case Name: Young v. Aetna Life Insurance Company

 Disabilities: Pain in her neck, shoulder labral tear, scapula, lower back, and hip, with radiating pain down the leg.
-Plaintiff’s pain has been attributed to various potential causes and has been described in diverse ways throughout the medial records, including: S1 radiculopathy; probable lumbosacral radiculopathy; sciatica and lumbago; muscle spasms and lumbar radiculopathy; lumbosacral spondylosis without myelopathy; right leg radiculopathy; discogenic back pain; SI joint pain; neck cervical spondylosis; myofascial referred musculoskeletal pain; mild straightening of the lordosis from C5-C7; small disc bulging C5-6 and C6-7 with mild left sided foraminal narrowing; L3-4 and L4-5 facet arthropathy with no central stenosis; facet arthropathy seen at L5-S1; SI joint dysfunction; SI joint sprain/strain; discogenic and facet mechanical lower back pain; Cervical spondylosis with intermittent nerve root irritation to the left; myofascial referred pain into the right leg; and L5-S2 right small disc protrusion.
+Plaintiff’s pain has been attributed to various potential causes and has been described in diverse ways throughout the medical records, including S1 radiculopathy; probable lumbosacral radiculopathy; sciatica and lumbago; muscle spasms and lumbar radiculopathy; lumbosacral spondylosis without myelopathy; right leg radiculopathy; discogenic back pain; SI joint pain; neck cervical spondylosis; myofascial referred musculoskeletal pain; mild straightening of the lordosis from C5-C7; small disc bulging C5-6 and C6-7 with mild left-sided foraminal narrowing; L3-4 and L4-5 facet arthropathy with no central stenosis; facet arthropathy is seen at L5-S1; SI joint dysfunction; SI joint sprain/strain; discogenic and facet mechanical lower back pain; Cervical spondylosis with intermittent nerve root irritation to the left; myofascial referred pain into the right leg; and L5-S2 right small disc protrusion.
 The plaintiff also had a prolapsed bladder after a motor vehicle accident.
 To complicate matters further, Plaintiff has an extensive and complicated medical history, including endometriosis, diverticulitis, colitis, asthma, hypertension, osteoarthritis, osteopenia, small bowel obstructions, migraine headaches, lysis of adhesions, appendectomy, cholecystectomy, and nephrolithiasis.

-Note: As set forth below, a major component in this case was the side-effects of medication.
-She had been taking Cymbalta but stopped taking it because it made her too sleepy; she had fallen down stairs multiple times.
+Note: As set forth below, a major component, in this case, was the side effects of medication.
+She had been taking Cymbalta but stopped taking it because it made her too sleepy; she had fallen downstairs multiple times.
 The claimant was taking Gabapentin but reported that it made her feel “dopey” and that it had a sedative effect.
 She was also treating her pain with Vicodin, Valium, a Lidoderm patch, and a Transcutaneous Electrical Nerve Stimulation (TENS) unit.

 Note: After extensive testing, including an MRI and other objective testing, the claimant’s own doctor noted that the claimant’s lower-back pain remained “incompletely explained” and he recommended that she proceed toward a modified job within the nursing profession, one that would not require significant physical demands.